-Data binders complete with student data conference forms and assessment information; Department meeting agendas and sign-in sheets
+Data binders complete with student data conference forms and assessment information; Department meeting agendas and sign-in sheets, as well as baseline data and mid-year assessments.

 Plan to Monitor Fidelity of Implementation of G1.B1.S1 6

 Administration will attend departmental meetings and subsequently meet with Department Heads to discuss how each subject area is using data.